kyg0910/DeepGenerativeModel-A-Statistical-Perspective/README.md

 ## Description
-This repository is for the pilot course on "Deep Generative Models: A Statistical Perspective" at the Ulsan National Institute of Science and Technology (UNIST)
+This repository is for the pilot course on "Deep Generative Models: A Statistical Perspective" at the Ulsan National Institute of Science and Technology (UNIST).
+Useful resources include [[STT997: Deep Generative Model: A Statistical Perspective]](https://github.com/kyg0910/-STT997-Deep-Generative-Model/tree/main), which was held at Michigan State University and taught by Dr. Younggeun Kim

 ## Course Development Team Information
-**Program Developers:** Younggeun Kim and Jaejun Yoo
+**Program Developers:** Drs.
+Younggeun Kim and Jaejun Yoo

 **Teaching Assistants:** Jeongyun Ha, Sangyeob Yeo, and Gunha Hong